British K-class submarine: Design and development

 The K-class design was resurrected and 21 boats ordered in August at a cost of £340,000 each.
-These boats were ordered without performing tests beforehand with a prototype, which was the result of the country being in a state of war and the urgent need for submarines.
+These boats were ordered without performing tests beforehand with a prototype, because the country was at war and submarines were urgently needed.
 Only 17 were constructed, the orders for the last four being cancelled and replaced by orders for the equally large M class.
 Six improved versions, K22 to K28 were ordered in October 1917, but only was completed by the end of the First World War.

 The double hull design had a reserve buoyancy of 32.5 per cent.
 (Note: A modern nuclear submarine has a reserve of around 13 per cent) Although powered on the surface by oil-fired steam turbines, they were also equipped with an 800 hp diesel generator to charge the batteries and provide limited propulsive power in the event of problems with the boilers.

 This pushed the displacement up to 1,980 tons on the surface, 2,566 tons submerged.
 They were equipped with four 18 in torpedo tubes at the bow, two on either beam and another pair in a swivel mounting on the superstructure for night use.
 The swivel pair were later removed because they were prone to damage in rough seas.
 The K-class submarines were fitted with a proper deckhouse, built over and around the conning tower, which gave the crew much better protection than the canvas screens fitted in previous Royal Navy submarines.

 The great size of the boats (compared to their predecessors) led to control and depth-keeping problems, particularly as efficient telemotor controls had not yet been developed.
 This was made worse by the estimated maximum diving depth of 200 ft being much less than their overall length.
 Even a 10-degree angle on the 339-foot-long hull would cause a 59 ft difference in depth of the bow and stern, and 30 degrees would produce 170 ft, which meant that while the stern would almost be on the surface, the bow would almost be at its maximum safe depth.
 The submarines were made more dangerous because the eight internal bulkheads were designed and tested during development to stand a pressure equivalent to only 70 ft, risking their collapse if the hull was compromised at a depth below this figure.